gargargar/udphp/readme.md

 ## Description
 udphp is UDP protocol hole punching tool, main goal to establish direct connection between two sides behind GCNAT or inaccessible NAT servers.
-Main reason for it's creation was to connect 2 home networks via Wireguard VPN, as our ISP providers use CGNAT and no way you can open ports (you don't have true IP address at all).
+Main reason for its creation was to connect 2 home networks via Wireguard VPN, as our ISP providers use CGNAT and no way you can open ports (you don't have true IP address at all).

-If you launch udphp-client simulateonsely on two your computers, they build direct connection between them, for such task they use udphp-server (you can use our **garsoftware.com:7867**, but it have limited resources and not guaranteed to work at all, or you can launch your own one), udphp-server is signaling server for connection establishing only, after connection creation it's not used anymore. udphp-client find counterpart by given unique uuid, it replaces dynamic dns creation and registration.
+If you launch udphp-client simultaneously on two your computers, they build direct connection between them, for such task they use udphp-server (you can use our **garsoftware.com:7867**, but it has limited resources and not guaranteed to work at all, or you can launch your own one), udphp-server is signaling server for connection establishing only, after connection creation it's not used anymore. udphp-client find counterpart by given unique uuid, it replaces dynamic dns creation and registration.

 ---
 ## udphp-client command arguments: